Ann’s Snack Bar in Atlanta has a Ghetto Burger

 November 29th, 2010 – While I’m not easy to intimidate, Ann, she’s a different story.
 I first read about Ann’s Snack Bar in the Hamburger America book.

 Since I didn’t want to get kicked out (at least not until I got to try her food), I was a good boy that day and enjoyed the grub.
 She has rules, and you must follow them.
-Now, you wanna talk about U.S. Food Landmarks; this is definitely one (38 years and still going).
+Now, you wanna talk about Food Landmarks; this is one (38 years and still going).